bradcar/bno08x_i2c_spi_MicroPython/README.md

 1. must clear i2c jumper when using SPI or UART (https://docs.sparkfun.com/SparkFun_VR_IMU_Breakout_BNO086_QWIIC/assets/board_files/SparkFun_VR_IMU_Breakout_BNO086_QWIIC_Schematic_v10.pdf)
 2. must have solder blob ONLY on SP1, must NOT have Wake pin connect to a pin.

-Note: Baudrate must be defined in UART call and not BNO08X_UART.

 ## Details on Report Frequencies